shams-nahid/My-Daily-AWS-Study/Decoupling Application/01 SQS.md

   - Using `Cloudwatch ApproximateNumberOfMessages` can be scaled up/down the `EC2 Instances`
   - Need two alarm to scale up/down the instance
   - `Step Scaling` is being used here

+### Migration, Queue to Fifo Queue

+- Need
+  - Message deduplication Id (As token while sending the message)
+  - Message group ID (As tag, to make message group)
+-